 How many times have you accessed UW–Madison websites off campus?
 Whether you’re a student or an employee of UW–Madison, it’s becoming more common to work or study from remote locations.

 It’s also becoming more common for hackers to access computers that have outdated operating systems or software that hasn’t been updated or patched.
 How do you know if your computer is protected?
 What steps can you take to keep your private information secure?

 Relax.
 We’re here to help keep you and your digital information safe with an easy to use guide.
 If you use a personal computer, follow these four steps for Securing Your Computer.
 (If you use a computer owned by UW–Madison, check with your department IT administrator before installing software or reconfiguring the system.)

 Tips for remote computer work

-- Install and run free Symantec Antivirus software on your personal computers.
+Install and run free antivirus software on your personal computers.